caleb531/automata/joss/paper.md

 - A specialized algorithm for directly constructing a minimal DFA recognizing strings containing a given substring [@Knuth77].

-To the authors knowledge, this is the only Python package implementing a number of the algorithms stated above.
+To the author's knowledge, this is the only Python package implementing a number of the algorithms stated above.

 `automata` was designed around existing theoretical models of automata, for use by both mathematically-oriented researchers and in educational contexts.
 The